datacorner/blueprism-deskew-skill/README.md

 ## Blue Prism configuration

-Firstly you have to ensure that libraries are already imported into Blue Prism before importing this skill :
+First you have to ensure that libraries are already imported into Blue Prism before importing this skill :
 * Utility - Environment
 * Utility - JSON
 Note: Good news these vbo are by default provided by Blue Prism (by default in the C:\Program Files\Blue Prism Limited\Blue Prism Automate\VBO).
 However they're not imported, you have to do the import (or checking if they are already installed) manually by yourself before going further.